niuage/metatags/README.md

 ##### Controllers
 Since one of the responsabilities of controllers is to prepare data for the views, our controllers are going to be the one building the meta tags.
-Start by including `include Metatags::Concerns::Controller` to your `ApplicationController`.
+Start by including the `Metatags::Concerns::Controller` module to your `ApplicationController`.

 ```ruby
 class ApplicationController < ActionController::Base